The BGVP DMG was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

 The DMG’s build quality is solid, from the magnesium-aluminum alloy shells to the silver plated cable, everything looks beautiful and feels great to hold.
 BGVP did everything right on this entry level earphone.

 My shells were painted in a metallic red color, the quality of the painting looks great, I don’t see any blemished.
-The factory did an amazing job with these specially given the price range.
+The factory did an amazing job with these especially given the price range.
 Even the model number and serial number look perfectly centered on the top of the shell.

 The shells have no right/left markings on them, but each connector has a ring around it with the color of the plug that should be connected.